Hala-elmikkawy22/python-exercises/README.md

 - a menu-driven calculator
 - the factorial of a number
 - find the largest number in the list
+- a function to check if the number is odd or even
 - Create a module and use it

 ## 🎯 Purpose